atharvaG1/Embedded-Codes/README.md

 # Embedded-Codes
-Just a collection of codes for classical embedded world problems such as PWM generation,ADC,Serial communication etc.
+Collection of codes PWM generation,ADC,Serial communication etc.
-Most of the content comes from documentation of respective embedded platform.
+Most of the content comes from documentation for respective embedded platform.